-Rolex, one of the major Swiss watchmakers, has recently updated its range of “professional” Rolex Oyster Perpetual Yacht-Master (Ref.
-16622) automatic watches with a new model in their proprietary “rolesium” alloy of 950 platinum and stainless steel that features a blue dial.
-Besides offering more contrast display, the new watch looks plain more elegant than the previous variants of the piece, including those with platinum dials.
+Rolex, one of the major Swiss watchmakers, has recently updated its range of “professional” Rolex Oyster Perpetual Yacht-Master collection with a new Ref.
+16622 model.
+Executed in their proprietary “rolesium” alloy of 950 platinum and stainless steel, the gadget features a blue dial and looks, well, extremely cool.
+Besides offering more contrast display, the new watch is also more elegant than the previous iterations of the piece, including those with platinum dials.

 Comparing the newly introduced watch with previous models, I don’t see any significant visual differences between them.
 Probably, because there are none.